Uxbridge High School, London: History

 In 1968–69, the school had a rebuild to add new classrooms, the current Science building.

 In 1991, the school was renamed to its current name.

 The school was one of the first few to partner with charity Teach First.
 To celebrate the charity's 10th anniversary, their patron Charles, Prince of Wales (current King) and Camilla, Duchess of Cornwall, visited the school on 22 February 2012.
-Students led a traditional Indian Dhol drum performance and an urban adaption of Romeo and Juliet, with the Prince attending a maths lesson and Duchess in a literary class.
+Students led a traditional Indian dhol drum performance and an urban adaptation of Romeo and Juliet, with the Prince attending a maths lesson and Duchess a literary class.
 A plaque was also unveiled to commemorate the 10-year partnership between the school and the charity.

 The Lancaster building was completed in May 2009, costing £6 million and housing a sixth form centre.
 It was named after Joseph Lancaster in recognition of his influence on education in the local area.

 In 2013/14, the Dome, opened with Brentford FC, was built: a fully enclosed 60m by 50m pitch with Third Generation artificial turf.
 The building also has learning zones, changing rooms, a gym and a physio room.

 In 2014, the school opened a new £2.5 million state of the art drama and music facility.
 The new Orsino building's name references the character of Orsino from Shakespeare's Twelfth Night.

 In 2015, then-Mayor of London and MP for Uxbridge and South Ruislip Boris Johnson visited the school.